WellsGA/Doom-Scroll/README.md

 - version_10_25_2022 is a plugin for the previous release - 10.
 25. 2022

 __Both versions are currently under development__
-Since the latest Among Us release caused a lot of trouble for the main features of our plugin, we are focusing on finishing the prototype that works with the previous version first.
+We are currently focused on completing the prototype for the most up-to-date version of Among Us.

 This is an alternative version that doesn't use Reactor.
 Find the original project repo here: https://github.com/WellsGA/Doom-Scroll-Among-Us-mod